w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

-* Portfolio &mdash; Ask them to produce a piece of content that is easy to understand for a given audience dealing with a given subject.
-Assess how students create content that is easy to understand for the audience.
+* Portfolio &mdash; Ask students to produce a piece of content that is clear and easy to understand.
+Assess how students create content that is clear and easy to understand.
 * Portfolio &mdash; Ask students to provide a correct page title and some link text for a given page.
 Assess how students write clear and meaningful page titles and link text.

 ## Teaching Resources